 Read our full Samsung Galaxy Watch Active 2 review.

 Fitbit's Versa 2 is a refined upgrade from the original Versa that adds built-in Alexa and more advanced sleep-tracking features, especially now that Fitbit has rolled out a software update that enables a feature to monitor blood oxygen saturation levels.
 (That data's helpful for identifying conditions like sleep apnea.)
 Throw in multi-day battery life, and we think the Versa 2 is the best smartwatch if you're looking for a way to monitor your sleeping habits.

 As one of the best Fitbits, the Versa 2 works with both iOS and Android and costs less than $200, which makes it a great value.
 Fitbit added a Spotify app to the Versa 2, so you can control music playback from your wrist.
 However, you can't download Spotify playlists to the watch for offline listening.
 The Versa 2 also lacks on-board GPS.
-But overall, it's a solid smartwatch for people who don't want to spend more than $200.

 Read our full Fitbit Versa 2 review.

 Garmin took the best features of its Vivoactive 3, the best smartwatch for fitness, and made them even better with the $349 Vivoactive 4 and 4S.
 The watch now comes in two sizes, 40mm and 45mm, to offer a better fit for most people, and includes both Garmin Pay and music storage out of the box (instead of having to pay more for premium features like with the Vivoactive 3).

 The Vivoactive 4 also offers animated on-screen yoga and Pilates workouts to help you improve your poses.
 A new pulse ox sensor measures your blood oxygen level and gives you more detailed sleep insights.
 All of that plus 7-day battery life makes the Vivoactive 4 our favorite smartwatch for fitness buffs.